YoannDeb/JustStreamIt/README.md

 Training site for a virtual streaming platform.

-The interface is in French langage.
+The interface is in French language.

 Part of [Open Classrooms](/https://openclassrooms.com) "DA Python" formation, 6th Project.

 ## Requirements:

-Needs a local test database and API to function.
+Needs a local test API to function.

 This API and all instructions to set it up and run it locally can be found there: